 Press the second load lever labeled 'Close 1st' to release the load plate that covers the CPU socket from its locking position.

-With the lever labelled 'Close 1st' fully retracted, gently push down on the lever labelled 'Open 1st' to open the load plate.
+With the lever labeled 'Close 1st' fully retracted, gently push down on the 'Open 1st' lever to open the load plate.
 Lift the load plate to open it completely.